aragon/aragon-wiki/docs/network/aragon_network_token.md

 Total supply: 39,609,523.80952380954 ANT`*`

-> `*` Total supply will be constant only until the AN (Aragon Network) is deployed.
-From then on, ANT holders will use Aragon Network governance to decide the monetary policy and inflation rate going forward.
+> `*` Total supply will be constant only until the Aragon Network is deployed.
+From then on, ANT holders will use Aragon Network governance to decide the ANT issuance policy and inflation rate going forward.

 **Sources:**